 At The Medical Spa, we believe the most uniform results can be delivered using the highest laser resurfacing technology.
 Skin conditions such as wrinkles, scars, acne scars, keratoses, pigmentary problems (redness/brownness), texture problems, and enlarged pores can be successfully treated with laser resurfacing.
 A MicroLaser Peel™ can remove the entire outer layer of skin and is therefore very different from microdermabrasion or chemical peels.
 Laser resurfacing results in the removal of fine lines, sun damage, wrinkles and acne scarring to a much more uniform depth and result.

-Fractional means that only a fraction of the skin surface is exposed to the laser beam, leaving untreated skin around each micro spot.
-This promotes fast natural healing and a short recovery time.
-The beneficial effects of the laser expands under the skin surface to stimulate new collagen production across the entire area.
+Fractional means that only a fraction of the skin surface is exposed to the Radio Frequency, leaving untreated skin around each micro spot.
+This promotes fast, natural healing and a short recovery time.
+The beneficial effects of the RF expands under the skin surface to stimulate new collagen production across the entire area.
 This innovative technology minimizes discomfort during treatment, so that for most patients only a mild topical anesthetic is necessary.
 There is minimal to no downtime beyond a period of redness post treatment.*

 * Disclaimer: Results may vary from person to person.